Plaza Theatre (Bengaluru): Closure

 The last film that was screened here was Meet the Fockers on 17 March 2005.
 The Narrain family sold the theatre since their children, all professionals, did not wish to carry on the family business.
 A mining investor from Ballari purchased this property and wanted to build a shopping mall in its place.
-However, the Bruhath Bengaluru Mahanagara palike refused permission to build a shopping mall.
-The land has since been acquired for the Bangalore Metro project and will house the Plaza theatre station on the East-West Corridor route.
+However, the Bruhat Bengaluru Mahanagara Palike refused permission to build a shopping mall.
+The land has since been acquired for the Namma Metro project and today houses the Mahatma Gandhi Road metro station on the Purple Line.